 The US Navy stated at the beginning of last month that it had awarded six contracts to military corporations and academic institutions to investigate 3D printing applications that might potentially improve the protection of navy assets.

-The Naval Surface Warfare Center will benefit from this financing (NSWC).
+The Naval Surface Warfare Center (NSWC) will benefit from this financing.

-The Navy will act as a middleman between AM businesses and military engineers’ stringent requirements and current suppliers who are struggling to keep up with demand.
+The Navy will act as a middleman between AM businesses, military engineers’ stringent requirements, and current suppliers who are struggling to keep up with demand.